Language Spoken in Croatia: Is English Enough for Tourists?

 English is widely spoken, especially in tourist parts of Croatia, major cities like Zagreb, Split, and Dubrovnik, and along the stunning Adriatic coast.
 Croats, particularly the younger crowd and those in the hospitality industry, have a pretty good grasp of English, thanks to the country’s strong emphasis on language education and the booming tourism sector.

-While standard Croatian is the official is the official language, you’ll find that menus, signs, and information in popular tourist spots often come in English, too.
+While standard Croatian is the official language, you’ll find that menus, signs, and information in popular tourist spots often come in English, too.

 Discover The History Of The Language Spoken In Croatia